eagronin/credit-card-fraud-report/README.md

 # Results

+## Overview

 This section visualizes and discusses evaluation metrics for the credit card fraud detection models analyzed in the [previous section](https://eagronin.github.io/credit-card-fraud-analyze/).

+This project is based on assignments from Applied Machine Learning in Python by University of Michigan on Coursera.

+The analysis for this project was performed in Python.

+## Results and Discussion

 The precision-recall curve is plotted below: